-Immerse yourself in Tokyo’s hustle and bustle pace of life but with the reassuring thought you can unwind at the Palace Hotel Tokyo – Tokyo’s most prestigious address.
-Reopening only in May 2012 under the meticulous care of architect Terry McGinnity, it is now sleek, serene and refined, accommodating 290 rooms and suites.
-It’s difficult not to melt into the luxury surroundings.
+Immerse yourself in Tokyo’s hustle and bustle pace of life but with the reassuring thought that you can unwind at the Palace Hotel Tokyo – Tokyo’s most prestigious address.
+Crafted under the meticulous and watchful eye of architect Terry McGinnity, it is sleek, serene and refined, accommodating 290 rooms and suites.
+It’s difficult not to melt into the luxury surroundings here.

 Quality Japanese lines and muted colors decorate your room – McGinnity’s very own twist on Japanese feng-shui (after unwinding in your luxurious deluxe room you may not want to leave your king size bed).
 But once dusk settles on Tokyo, it begins to twinkle.
 You won’t be able to resist pulling yourself away from your duvet slumber to marvel at the lights of this vertical city from your own balcony.
 Being in the home of technology we hope to see some gadgets, and haven’t we been spoilt.
 Only in Japan would your bath be equipped with a waterproof LCD TV – and Blu-ray player for that matter.